speedingplanet/class-setup/README.md

 We use this repository to store the setup documents for various classes.

-- [General setup](general-setup.md) for JavaScript classes (including React, Angular, Vue.js and others)
+- [General setup](general-setup.md) for front-end JavaScript classes (including React, Angular, Vue.js and others)
 - Visual Studio Code [extensions and configuration](vs-code-extensions.md)

 Coming soon, specific configurations for: